-Subscription revenue is progressively recognised over the term of the subscription with the unexpired portion treated as income in advance.
+Subscription revenue is progressively recognised over the term of the subscription with the unexpired portion treated as Subscriptions Income in Advance.

 g) Revenue (continued)

 Interest revenue is recognised using the effective interest rate method, which, for floating rate financial assets, is the rate inherent in the instrument.